hm-green-it-lab/ase26/README.md

 ## Environment Setup

-To run the experiments using the experiment automations scripts (see[`EXPERIMENT_AUTOMATION/README.md`](./EXPERIMENT_AUTOMATION/README.md)), you need to prepare the system under test (SUT), the JMeter load driver, and your local environment.
+To run the experiments using the experiment automation scripts (see [`EXPERIMENT_AUTOMATION/README.md`](./EXPERIMENT_AUTOMATION/README.md)), you need to prepare the system under test (SUT), the JMeter load driver, and your local environment.
 The following sections describe the required setup for each of these components.

 ### Automation Configuration Files (`.env` and `paths.env`)